letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

-The response to a DNS challenge is simply an acknowledgement that the relevant record has been provisioned.
+The response to a DNS challenge SHOULD be sent once the DNS record
+has been provisioned and the client verifies it is visible on the
+public Internet (since caches may slow the appearance of new DNS
+records).
+There may be multiple pending authorization requests for the
+same identifer, but the ACME server can look up the correct token by
+the sessionID provided in the Authorization Request object (in which
+the challenge responses are contained), so only the challenge type
+is included in the response here.

 type (required, string):
 : The string "dns"